wjwoodley/mute/docs/Tutorial.md

 mtc.set_vertical_depth(1)
 mtc.set_medium("rock")
 mtc.set_density(2.65)
-mtc.set_n_muon(1000)
+mtc.set_n_muon(100000)
 ```

 The docstrings for each function describe what values they can take.

-It is usually best to leave the directory as the default value, which is given by ``os.path.join(os.path.dirname(__file__), "data")``.
+It is usually best to leave the directory as the default value.
 Data files downloaded automatically from GitHub will be stored where MUTE is installed (the location of this directory can be found by running ``pip show mute``), as will output data files created while using MUTE.
 The directory can be changed for ease of use on a computing cluster (see the example in [``examples/cluster``](../examples/cluster) or the example at the end of this tutorial).

 When the vertical depth, h, is set, the values of ``mtc.slant_depths`` and ``mtc.angles`` change according to h = X/cos(θ), where X is the slant depth, and θ is the zenith angle.
 The default values are stored in ``mtc.SLANT_DEPTHS`` and ``mtc.ANGLES`` respectively.
 The default slant depths are an array of 23 depths between 1 and 12 km.w.e. going up in steps of 0.5 km.w.e.: